Sustainability in baking: Reducing waste through smarter quality control

 How C-Cell can help test the structure of bread

-The c-cell colour uses a bread scoring system to give us accurate results.
+The C-Cell Advanced uses a bread scoring system to give us accurate results.
 It quantifies various quality parameters, enabling users to score against your quality targets.
 Some of the quality attributes it tests include internal structure, external features, number of cells, net cell elongation, non-uniformity, cell diameter, bread crumb color (Lab*), bread scoring and internal inclusion analysis.
 It can be used with a myriad of bakery products, including bread, cake, biscuits, snack food, and aerated products.

 Contact Calibre Control